 BRONTEZ PURNELL has been publishing, performing, and curating in the Bay Area for over ten years.
 He is author of the cult zine Fag School, frontman for his band The Younger Lovers, and founder and choreographer of the Brontez Purnell Dance Company.
 Formerly a dancer with Gravy Train!!!, a queer electro indie band that gained national prominence in the mid-2000s, Purnell's other prominent artistic collaborations include his supporting role in the queer independent feature film, "I Want Your Love" (dir.
 Travis Mathews, 2012).

 He was a guest curator for the Berkeley Art Museum's L@TE program in 2012, awarded an invitation to the 2012 Radar Lab queer arts summer residency, honored by Out Magazine's 2012 Hot 100 List and 2013 Most Eligible Bachelors List, and most recently won the 2014 SF Bay Guardian's Goldie for Performance/Music.
+He is the winner of a 2018 Whiting Award for Fiction and judge for the Louise Meriwether First Book Prize.

 WE WERE WITCHES by Ariel Gore